liyuwan/RAG-Agent-for-Lifestyle-Improvement/README.md

 # RAG-Agent-for-Nutrition-with-Voice-Chat

-Create .env file and store your Google Gemini API key to run the application.
+Create .env file and store your Google Gemini API key as "GOOGLE_API_KEY" to run the application.

 ## To edit the project, clone and test on your device.
 Don't push to the main.
 We will push only when the project is completely done.